eafyounian/Segmentum/README.md

 ```

-**Samples** You can find a set of sample coverage and BAF files for experimentation with Segmenum here:  http://compbio.uta.fi/segmentum/sample_files.tar.gz.
+**Samples** You can find a set of sample coverage and BAF files for experimentation with Segmenum [here (i.e., sample_files.tar.gz)](https://binf.rd.tuni.fi/projects/Segmentum/).

-**simulated data** You also can find a set of simulated coverage and BAF data as well as its corresponding ground truth for experimentation here: http://compbio.uta.fi/segmentum/simulated_data_example.tar.gz.
+**simulated data** You also can find a set of simulated coverage and BAF data as well as its corresponding ground truth for experimentation [here (i.e., simulated_data_example.tar.gz)](https://binf.rd.tuni.fi/projects/Segmentum/).